The Minute Man

-The Minute Man (Note: The preponderance of the sources use the name The Minute Man (Eaton 2019, Howard 1906, NPS 2020, Tolles 1999) or Minute Man (Holzer 2019, Kowalski 2007, and Richman 1972) for the sculpture, but Minuteman (Eisen 1984 and Richardson 2015) is also used.) is an 1874 sculpture by Daniel Chester French in Minute Man National Historical Park, Concord, Massachusetts.
+The Minute Man (Note: The preponderance of the sources use the name The Minute Man (Eaton 2019, Howard 1906, NPS 2020, Tolles 1999) or Minute Man (Holzer 2019, Kowalski 2007, and Richman 1972) for the sculpture, but Minuteman (Eisen 1984 and Richardson 2015) is also used.) is an 1874 sculpture by Daniel Chester French in Minute Man National Historical Park, located in Concord, Massachusetts, United States.
 It was created between 1871 and 1874 after extensive research, and was originally intended to be made of stone.
 The medium was switched to bronze and it was cast from ten Civil War-era cannons appropriated by Congress.

 The statue depicts a minuteman stepping away from his plow to join the patriot forces at the Battle of Concord, at the start of the American Revolutionary War.
 The young man has an overcoat thrown over his plow, and has a musket in his hand.
 Nineteenth-century art historians noticed that the pose resembles that of the Apollo Belvedere.
 Until the late twentieth century, it was assumed that the pose was transposed from the earlier statue.
 Based on Daniel Chester French's journals, modern art historians have shown that the Apollo Belvedere was only one of several statues that were used in the research for The Minute Man.

 The statue was unveiled in 1875 for the centennial of the Battle of Concord.
 It received critical acclaim and continues to be praised by commentators.
 The statue has been a suffragette symbol and a symbol of the United States National Guard and its components, the Army National Guard, and the Air National Guard, and depicted on coins such as the 1925 Lexington–Concord Sesquicentennial half dollar and the 2000 Massachusetts state quarter.

 Background

 Minutemen or Minute Companies were a part of the militia of the Province of Massachusetts Bay.
 The name minutemen comes from the idea that they would be ready to fight with a minute's notice.
 The force was created in response to the Massachusetts militia's failure to respond to the Powder Alarm in September 1774.
 Unlike the general militia, which was made up of all able-bodied white men between 16 and 60, the two companies of minutemen were made up of young volunteers who were paid one shilling, eight pence for their time drilling three times a week.
 The other difference between the general militia and minutemen was how officers were appointed.
 In the general militia, officers were appointed by the governor as a political favor; officers of minutemen were elected by their peers.
-By February 1775, Concord, Massachusetts had 104 minutemen in two companies.
+By February 1775, Concord, Massachusetts, had 104 minutemen in two companies.